Spelling

 + Return to top

-In addition to the above, several common words that do not fall into any of the above categories are also generally spelled differently in BrE and AmE.
+In addition to the above, several common words that do not fall into any of the above categories are also generally spelled differently in British versus American English.
 These include, among others:

 Finally, the words while and among may also be written whilst and amongst.
-Although the -st spellings are more common in BrE than in AmE, both variations are accepted.
-In general, the UOC prefers to use the simplified spellings while and among.
-As always, however, the most important thing is to use them consistently within your text.
+Although the -st spellings are more common in British English than in American English, both variations are accepted.
+In general, with a view to making its texts as accessible as possible to an international audience, the UOC prefers to use the simplified spellings while and among.
+As always, however, the most important thing is to use whichever form you choose consistently within your text.

 + Return to top